AlexXi19/ml-serving/README.md

 - Python model environment using `envd` + rust web server all packaged on top of docker under the hood.
 - Maybe have a `swerve.config` file？
 - Separating server container and model container, scale individually.
 - Multi-model serving
+- Model from model store
-- Non-http data entrypoints, kafka, dagster etc.
+- Non-http data entrypoints and outputs, kafka, dagster etc.
+    - data pipeline => serve => output storage
+- Non-http serving api, grpc etc.

 ## What `swerve` is trying to do
 - Provides simple interface to start and deploy an ml inference server.
 - United all aspects of machine learning into one platform (training, serving and more)
 - Easy to use + Lightweight

+## Questions and Concerns
+-